 It’s hard to organize things for people who think about things differently than you.
 Your children and their toy clutter are no exception.
 Just because a kid popped out of your body doesn’t mean they can maintain an organizing system you designed.
 In fact, because you are their parent, they probably don’t want to even if they could!

 Our challenge as parents is to play to our kids’ strengths and to keep systems as simple as possible.
 The only exception to this rule is if you have a child who color-codes their toy storage and gets excited about helping you unload the dishwasher.
-If you have an organized child on your hands, you should stop reading this right now and go read a post on what to do with all of your free time.
+If you have an organized child on your hands, stop reading this right now and go watch a movie!

 For the rest of us who don’t have soon-to-be professional organizers for children, controlling toy clutter should focus on 3 things: